snowdriftcoop/snowdrift/TEXTEDITORS.md

 #### Atom packages

-We recommend adding at least the Atom packages:
+We recommend adding at least the Atom packages [language-shakespeare](https://atom.io/packages/language-shakespeare) and [language-haskell](https://atom.io/packages/language-haskell).
-[language-shakespeare](https://atom.io/packages/language-shakespeare) and
-[language-haskell](https://atom.io/packages/language-haskell).

 The [ide-haskell](https://atom.io/packages/ide-haskell) package offers further development tools including error-checking, linting, and type information.
+To install ide-haskell for Atom:

-To install it, first install the ghc-mod, hlint, and stylish-haskell dependencies: in the snowdrift directory, run `stack install ghc-mod hlint stylish-haskell`.
+* In the snowdrift directory, run `stack install ghc-mod hlint stylish-haskell`.
-Then, install the required Atom packages: `apm install language-haskell haskell-ghc-mod ide-haskell autocomplete-haskell`.
-Finally, within Atom, in the settings for the haskell-ghc-mod package, enter `~/.local/bin/ghc-mod` for the "Ghc Mod Path" and `~/.local/bin/ghc-modi` for the "Ghc Modi Path". *Note*: this installation is the easiest for now and will work for any other projects that use the same GHC version but will not automatically work if you switch between projects that use different GHC versions.
+* Install the required Atom packages:
+  `apm install language-haskell haskell-ghc-mod ide-haskell autocomplete-haskell`
+* Run `which ghc-mod`, copy the path that returns, and then, within Atom, in the settings for the haskell-ghc-mod package, paste that path in the field for the "Ghc Mod Path" and use the same path but with an `i` added on the end for the "Ghc Modi Path".

+    *Note*: this installation is the easiest for now and will work for any other projects that use the same GHC version but will *not* automatically work if you switch between projects that use different GHC versions.

 Other useful Atom packages to consider: